domiflichi/Cat-Feeder/README.txt

 You're probably going to want to change a few things in the sketch to meet your specific setup.
-The constants between the '// User constants' comments.
+More specifically, the 'user' constants between the 2 '// User constants' comments.
 Your requirements will most likely be different than mine (even if you use the same exact hardware).